MoonSulong/2025WildfireCA/README.md

 The open-access dataset can be found in Huggingface at https://huggingface.co/datasets/Dragmoon/2025CalifoniaWildfire.
 This is designed to support research in environmental health, disaster informatics, social sensing, and exposure science.

-The data were collected and curated as part of an academic study analyzing online discourse during extreme wildfire events, with particular attention to **situational awareness (SA)** and **crisis narratives (CN)** related to health, grief, and mental health risks.
+The data were collected and curated as part of an academic study analyzing online discourse during extreme wildfire events.

 ---

 ## Dataset ([Dragmoon/2025CalifoniaWildfire](https://huggingface.co/datasets/Dragmoon/2025CalifoniaWildfire))

-The dataset repository includes the following components:
+The dataset repository, hosted on hugging face, includes the following components:

 ### 1. Reddit Posts (Raw and Clean)
 - **Number of posts**: [385]